mitmedialab/prg-raise-playground/README.md

 # scratch-vm	git@github.com:pmalacho-mit/prg-export-scratch-vm.git (fetch)
 # scratch-vm	git@github.com:pmalacho-mit/prg-export-scratch-vm.git (push)

-# Step 1: Add and sync with scratch-vm remote
+# Step 1: Add this repo as remote
+git remote add scratch-vm git@github.com/pmalacho-mit/prg-export-scratch-vm

+# Step 2.
+Get latest from scratch-vm remote and apply changes
+git pull scratch-vm
+git merge scratch-vm/develop

+# Deal with any merge conflicts.
+Hopefully there won't be any, as the branches should have shared history.
+# Let @pmalacho-mit know of any conflicts.
 ```

 ## How was it made?